SrivinaySridhar/Soccermatics/README.md

 ## About Me

 My name is Srivinay Sridhar.
 I am an IIT Madras BS in Data Science and Applications student.
-My passion for Sports lead me to this degree (might seem suprising how far apart those two sound but in reality, it's integrating faster than ever) and now that I have gained the basic skills, I wanted to start my journey of exploring the field of Sports Analytics - specifically Football because that is the sport I have grown up playing and fallen in love with.
+My passion for Sports led me to this degree (might seem suprising how far apart those two sound but in reality, it's integrating faster than ever) and now that I have gained the basic skills, I wanted to start my journey of exploring the field of Sports Analytics - specifically Football because that is the sport I have grown up playing and fallen in love with.

 ## What am I doing here?